 Motion sensors in various systems, including home security lights, automatic doors, and bathroom fixtures, typically transmit some type of energy like microwaves, ultrasonic waves, or light beams, and sense when the flow of energy is hampered by something entering its path.

 A photosensor senses the presence of visible light, infrared transmission (IR), and / or ultraviolet (UV) energy.

 Sensor Selection Criteria

 - Accuracy – measurements are expected to be accurate

-- Calibration – readings changes with time, so it should be calibrated
+- Calibration – readings changes with time, so it should be regularly calibrated accordingly

 - Cost – should be within budget

-- Environmental condition – check for temperature or humidity limits
+- Environmental condition – should comply with temperature or humidity limits

-- Repeatability – variable readings are repeated under the same environment
+- Repeatability – variable readings should be repeatable under the same environment

 - Primary input quantity